milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

             [cljs-http.client :as http]))
 ```

-and now restart shadow-cljs
+And now restart shadow-cljs.

-let's create the function that requests posts from the server-side API
+Let's create the function that requests posts from the server-side API.

 ```
 (defn get-posts-by-type [type]